CGATOxford/UMI-tools/doc/regex.md

  We specify fuzzy matching by adding something like `{s<=X}` after a group.
 This specifies that the group should be matched with up to X **s**ubstitutions.
 The allowed error types are `s`: substitutions, `i`: insertions, `d`:deletions, `e`: any error (or the Levenshtein distance).
 See the  [`regex`](https://pypi.org/project/regex/) package documentation for more details.

  ### Example: the inDrop barcode read
 Read 1 from the inDrop technique of Klein *et al* consists of a two part cell barcode separated by an a 22 base adapter sequence.
 The first part of the cell barcode can be between 8 and 12 bases in length, and the second part is always 8 bases long.
-An 8 base UMI follows the second part of the, and this is then followed by at least three T bases.
+A 6 base UMI follows the second part of the cell barcode, and this is then followed by at least three T bases.

 This gives us the regex:
 `(?P<cell_1>.{8,12})(?P<discard_1>GAGTGATTGCTTGTGACGCCTT){s<=2}(?P<cell_2>.{8})(?P<umi_1>.{6})T{3}.*`